rdelval/database/sharding/shardingjson/write-apps-json-shardkeys/write-apps-json-shardkeys.md

 In this lab, you will perform the following steps:

-- Create a non-shard service.
-- Create the demo schema
-- Setup and run the demo application
-- Export the demo data.
+- Examine and Run a Java Application to Insert JSON into a shard
+- Examine and Run a Python Application to Insert JSON into a Shard

 ### Prerequisites